 3. Asking your parents:

 Involving your parents in any matter is going to make it easy for you since they have the benefit of experience.
 But simply letting them completely in on the matter expecting them to handle everything just seems too irresponsible and something only a child would do.
-No grown up would want to give the matter up to their parents to solve the problems that has been risen because of your own carelessness.
-Moreover, it is not always possible to open up to them honestly without holding even an iota of the truth back , so it is just sensible to say nothing more than you need them to know and trust their advice.
+No grown-up would want to give the matter up to their parents to solve the problems that have been risen because of your own carelessness.
+Moreover, it is not always possible to open up to them honestly without holding even an iota of the truth back, so it is just sensible to say nothing more than you need them to know and trust their advice.

 4. How does it end for you:

 You invariably have to ask yourself this question before you hastily move onto taking a decision that might not be best for you.
 It is one thing to look into the matter with patience and from different angles so as not to disappoint others and another to play a martyr jeopardizing your own interests just because you think that it might not be in somebody else’s best interest.
 Of course, you are a philanthropist at heart but even that has to come to a halt if what you are about to do is absolutely and undeniably going to take a toll on you.
 So always view the matter in relation to long term effects as only taking a decision does not sabotage your future prospects.

 5. See if it is in your best interest: